Shootings at Colleges: U.S. Statistics

 This report covers mass shootings that have happened at colleges over the past several decades.
 It also explores non-mass-shooting incidents involving guns to better understand the scope of gun violence on college campuses.
 Finally, it examines what college students say about gun policy and campus safety.

 There’s also no standard definition of a mass shooting.
 This list includes college shootings where at least three people were killed.
-We have mainly relied on data made available by The Violence Project, the nonprofit investigative news organization Mother Jones, and other news reports.
+We compiled this report based on various sources, including data made available by The Violence Project, the nonprofit investigative news organization Mother Jones, the Everytown for Gun Safety school shooting database, and other news reports.

 1966: University of Texas at Austin